Dutch Boy Vintage Colors

 1965 Dutch Boy Interior color chart (Front and Back).
 All Los Angeles Painting Company, Inc.

-Buckle up your time traveling seatbelt for a voyage to the land of 1930’s ugly colors.
-These Dutch Boy Vintage Colors are so unappealing that today’s tones would look at them and cringe.
+Buckle up your time traveling seatbelt for a voyage to the land of ugly colors.
+These 1930’s Dutch Boy Colors are so unappealing that today’s tones would look at them and cringe.
 Let’s examine the hues that inspired more nausea than a small boat in choppy waters.
-It’s a color journey that’ll have you asking “What were those people thinking?”
+It’s a journey that’ll have you asking “What were those color marketing people thinking?”

 1931 Dutch Boy Vintage Colors Fan Deck